kylerove/pediatricurologybook/_chapters/03-18_diverticula-urachal-anomalies-and-utricles.md

 In general, symptomatic urachal remnants should be treated with surgical excision.
 This should include complete excision of the urachus from the umbilicus to the dome of the bladder ([Figure 8](#figure-8){:.figure-link}).

 ![Figure 8]({{ site.url }}{{ site.baseurl }}/assets/figures/figure-18-8.png){:.float-start .img-fluid}
 **Figure 8**{:#figure-8}{:.figure-number} Open excision of urachal cyst.
 A. Intra-operative view of a urachal cyst excision via an infra-umbilical midline incision.
 The cyst is in center with the bladder attachment to the right, and the fibrous cord extending to the umbilicus on the left.
-B. The specimen (cyst) after excision with the small cuff of bladder (right end of specimen).*   *
+B. The specimen (cyst) after excision with the small cuff of bladder (right end of specimen).

 The necessity of excising bladder mucosa with urachal cysts or sinuses that are not continuous with the bladder wall is debated.{% cite macneily1992a cilento1998a rich1983a mesrobian1997a mccollum2003a --file 03-18 %} Infected urachal cysts present another dilemma, as the marked enlargement of the cyst due to infection and surrounding inflammation make simple excision more difficult and may increase the risk of complications.
-One can approach the infected urachal cyst in either a single or staged approach.{% cite rich1983a mesrobian1997a minevich1997a --file 03-18 %} The relative merits and risks of the two approaches is further discussed below.
+One can approach the infected urachal cyst in either a single or staged approach.{% cite rich1983a mesrobian1997a minevich1997a --file 03-18 %} The relative merits and risks of the two approaches are further discussed below.

 Surgical excision of the urachal remnant is curative and there are no functional sequelae from its excision, as it is a vestigial remnant.
 The main surgical dilemma occurs in patients who present with an asymptomatic lesion that is incidentally discovered in imaging.